Khul': Compensation

 to majority of imams of fiqh this law only to apply if there is no fault on the husband.
 Men sometimes prefer and pressure their wives to demand a khulʿ instead of the husband pronouncing a talaq so that the husband can demand the return of the mahr.
 Another scenario that rarely arises in khulʿ is that the husband will request an unreasonable financial compensation.
 This can effectively constrain her from seeking khulʿ because they have no means to support themselves financially with the loss of their mahr and other wedding “gifts.”

 Consent of the husband

-In regard to the consent of the husband, most schools agree that husband's agreement is a basic procedure and essential to the granting of divorce, unless extenuating circumstances apply, while only few schools allow the judge to give a no fault divorce without husband's consent if she gives up mahr.
-For a fault based divorce the husband does not have to consent if the grounds of divorce are valid, such as cruelty (darar) or impotence (if undisclosed to bride at time of marriage).
+Most schools agree that husband's agreement is essential to the granting of divorce, unless there are extenuating circumstances.
+Only few schools allow a judge to give a no fault divorce without the husband's consent.
+The husband does not have to consent if there are valid grounds for divorce, such as cruelty or impotence undisclosed at time of marriage.
 In addition, if a husband cannot provide his wife with basic marital obligations, such as shelter or maintenance, a woman may be granted khulʿ.
-If the woman is underage, then consent must be given from the guardian of her property.
-The details of laws of khulʿ in particular cannot be found in the Qur'an directly, so a Sharia court judge must discern from Hadith and Islamic jurisprudence historical cases what they believe to be valid reasons for divorce.
+If the woman is underage, then consent must be given by the guardian of her property.
+The details of laws of khulʿ in particular cannot be found in the Qur'an directly, so a Sharia court judge must refer to Hadith and precedent in deciding what are valid reasons for divorce.